capactio/capact/docs/policy-configuration.md

 ## Introduction

-The key Voltron feature is dependencies interchangeability.
+The key Capact feature is dependencies interchangeability.
 Applications define theirs dependencies by using Interfaces.
 Depending on Cluster Admin configuration, every time User runs Action, a different Implementation may be picked for a given Interface.

 The Cluster Admin preferences are set via Policy.
 Currently, there is a single, cluster-wide Policy.
 This document describes the functionality.